Sean-Bradley/SeansOWINRestfulService/README.md

 Self Hosetd RESTful service that supports GET, POST, PUT and DELETE against a vary basic data store is now running at http://127.0.0.1:8080/

+Also included,

+a basic index.html to test it with.

+The index.html is simple html and javascript, so you can host it on any webserver of your choice.